Bromeliad Cryptanthus Care | Growing Earth Star Plants

 Cryptanthus are not prone to any major diseases or attacks from pests.

-It should then be transplanted to a new container and carefully observed for several weeks.
+- Plants should be transplanted into a new container and carefully observed for several weeks.

-If it looks like it may die, try to collect offsets from between the leaves to propagate the Cryptanthus.
+- If it looks like your plant may die, try to collect offsets from between the leaves to propagate the Cryptanthus.

 Scale insects may pose a problem.
 When these pests are detected, remove them with a cotton swab.
-Insecticide isn’t recommended, as it may damage it.
+Insecticide isn’t recommended, as it may damage the plant.

 Uses For Cryptanthus Bromeliad